phil-opp/blog_os/blog/content/edition-3/posts/03-screen-output/index.md

 Note that we need to add `default-features = false` to our `conquer-once` dependency —that's because the [`conquer-once` crate](https://crates.io/crates/conquer-once) tries to pull in the standard library by default, which in the kernel will result in compilation errors.

-Now that we've added out two dependencies, it's time to use them:
+Now that we've added our two dependencies, it's time to use them:

 ```rust
 // in src/main.rs